-To order USCIS forms, call our toll-free number at 1-800-870-3676.
-You can also get USCIS forms and information on immigration laws, regulations, and procedures by telephoning our National Customer Service Center at 1-800-375-5283 or visiting our Internet Web site at www. uscis.gov.
+You can get USCIS forms and immigration-related information on the USCIS Web site at www.uscis.gov.
+You may order USCIS forms by calling our toll-free number at 1-800-870-3676.
+You may also obtain forms and information by telephoning our USCIS National Customer Service Center at 1-800-375-5283.

-As an alternative to waiting in line for assistance at a USCIS office, you can now schedule an appointment through our Internet-based system.
-To access the system, visit our Web site.
+As an alternative to waiting in line for assistance at your local USCIS office, you can now schedule an appointment through USCIS Intenet-based system, InfoPass.
+To access the system, visit USCIS Web site.
 Use the InfoPass appointment scheduler and follow the screen prompts to set up your appointment.
 InfoPass generates an electronic appointment notice that appears on the screen.